Send in the Clowns....with Malice and Menace

 Such results are possible even when many stories of scary and frightening clowns bear all the marks of dark-themed practical jokes and hoaxes.

 Blurry photographs along with eyewitness reports minus credible evidence - common elements of inconclusive proof in reports lake monsters and bigfoot creatures - have returned.
-Instead of Mothman of West Virginia or The Werewolf of Wisconsin or the Dogman of Michigan or the Lizard Man of South Carolina, humans are being terrorized by vengeful violent clowns who live deep in the woods and only turn up at night.
+Instead of Mothman of West Virginia or The Werewolf of Wisconsin or the Dogman of Michigan or the Lizard Man of South Carolina, humans are being terrorized by vengeful, violent clowns.
+The latter live deep in the woods and only turn up at night.

 There is one thing that does set evil clowns apart from mysterious monsters.
-Anyone inclined to become an evil clown just needs the costume, the grease paint, and the motivation to terrorize a neighborhood.
-Evil clowns are, after all, just evil people.
+Anyone inclined to become an evil clown just needs the costume, the greasepaint, and the motivation to terrorize a neighborhood.
+Evil clowns are, after all, only evil people.

-Likely, there are people dressing up as clowns and playing jokes on others.
-Surely, some persons see one thing and, with the mind working tricks on them, assume they have come across one of those evil clowns.
+Likely, people are dressing up as clowns and playing jokes on others.
+Inevitably, some persons see one thing and, with the mind working tricks on them, assume they have come across one of those evil clowns.